zama-ai/concrete-ml/docs/onnx_pipeline.md

 Initializers (model trained parameters) are quantized according to `n_bits` and passed to the Post Training Quantization (PTQ) process.

 During the PTQ process, the ONNX model stored in the `NumpyModule` is interpreted and calibrated using `ONNX_OPS_TO_QUANTIZED_IMPL` dictionary, which maps ONNX operators (eg, Gemm) to their quantized equivalent (eg, QuantizedGemm).
-Remark that for some ONNX operator, this quantized equivalence is only partial (FIXME: https://github.com/zama-ai/concrete-ml-internal/issues/876).
+For more information on implementing these operations, please see the [FHE compatible op-graph section](quantized_ops.md).

 Quantized operators are then used to create a `QuantizedModule` that, similarly to the `NumpyModule`, runs through the operators to perform the quantized inference with integers-only operations.